segmentio/segment-docs/src/unify/Traits/custom-traits.md

 Custom traits are user or account traits collected from the Identify calls you send to Segment.
 For example, these could be demographics like `age` or `gender`, account-specific like `plan`, or even things like whether a user has seen a particular A/B test variation.
 From your sources, send custom traits as pieces of information that you know about a user in an Identify call.

 As opposed to [computed traits](/docs/unify/traits/computed-traits/) which are computed from your source data, or [SQL Traits](/docs/unify/traits/sql-traits/) which are computed from warehouse data, custom traits are created from source events you pass into Segment.

+{% include content/trait-types.md %}

 ## Using custom traits